-External scholarships are all those administered, selected and awarded by organizations other than The College of Idaho.
-Students apply for the scholarship through the awarding organization and the College receives funds that apply to to student accounts.
-Some scholarships may send funds directly to students, who may use it towards tuition and student account balances, or towards qualified educational expenses like books, room and board, fees or even a laptop.
+External scholarships are all those administered, selected, and awarded by organizations other than The College of Idaho.
+Students apply for the scholarship through the awarding organization and the College receives funds that apply to student accounts.
+Some scholarships may send funds directly to students, who may use it towards tuition and student account balances, or towards qualified educational expenses like books, room, and board, fees, or even a laptop.

 State of Idaho Scholarships

 The Idaho State Board of Education offers several scholarships to Idaho high school students and students considering attending college in Idaho.
 Criteria and award amounts vary by scholarship with different programs starting every year.
 The College highly encourages all students to explore and apply for these scholarships.
 Learn more from the Idaho Scholarships homepage.

 Please note that since The College of Idaho offers more institutional scholarships than the state colleges and universities, most students enrolling at the College may not be eligible for the Idaho Opportunity Scholarship.
 Guidelines mandated by the Idaho Department of Education restrict the College to award the Opportunity Scholarship only if the enrolling student is receiving less scholarship funding than the average cost to attend the 4-year state institutions.
 If there are any questions, we encourage you to contact the Idaho Department of Education directly.

 We also encourage out-of-state students to check with their respective state board of education for additional scholarship opportunities.
 Many states work to recognize their students regardless of where they attend college.

 Caldwell Foundation for Educational Opportunity